svgdotjs/svg.js/README.md

 });
 ```
-The complete inheritance stack for 'SVG.Circle' is:
+The complete inheritance stack for `SVG.Circle` is:

 _SVG.Circle < SVG.Shape < SVG.Element_